anharrington/handsonpython/rstP/functions.rst

 as ``quotientProb.py``.
 You should create a function ``quotientProblem`` with numerical parameters.
-Like in all the earlier versions, it should print a full sentence with input, quotient, and remainder.
+Like in all the earlier versions, it should print a full sentence containing the inputs, quotient, and remainder.
 The ``main`` method in the new program should test the quotientProblem function on several sets of literal values, and also test the function with